-Eating a limited selection of, or worse yet, totally skipping vegetables limits your body’s potential in almost every way, including that way!
+Eating a rainbow of vegetables is step #4 of the 10 Steps to Sexy.
+Skipping vegetables limits your body’s health potential in almost every way, including your ability to perform sexually.
 Every vegetable has a different array of nutrients, all of which are important not only for overall health but specifically for sexual health.
 That’s why Step #4 of the 10 Steps to Sexy is to eat vegetables in a rainbow of colors.

 How vegetables can give your sex life a boost